SpontanCombust/witcherscript-ide/docs/user-manual/faq.md

 > Does WIDE support symbolic links (symlinks)?

 WIDE at the moment does not offer support for directories and files stored as symbolic links.

+> I'm getting syntax errors for annotations added in the recent game patch.

+The aformentioned patch has been released just days before the planned v0.3.0 release of WIDE.
+Adding support for them could not be done within that timeframe.
+If you want to test these new modding features while also enjoying WIDE, I advice turning off syntax analysis in the configuration until a patch to WIDE is released that adds support for annotations.  <!-- TODO remove when ready -->